andrakis/node-lithp/INTERPRETERV2.md

 		** Keeping track of the return values so that either run finally exits and returns a value, or assigns it to the correct parameter name and calls a function once the parameters for it are set.

 Keeping track of all of this state so that nothing is recursive is a difficult task.

+Additionally, the interpreter needs to make available .invoke_functioncall and .get_param_value.
+This could be done by using Tuple return values so that run can push state and get the param value or invoke the function call and return it.
+This part could be done using run.